 Admission.
 The prospective student must apply for admission to and be accepted by the program area faculty.
 Admission to the program requires a GPA of 3.0 on the last 60 hours of course work.
 If the applicant's GPA is below 3.0, the Graduate Record Exam (General Test) score must be submitted.
 It is recommended that the applicant have a total score that meets or exceeds 1000 on the Verbal and Quantitative subtests, or 291 total on the new scoring scale, and a minimum of 3.5 on the Analytical Writing subtest.
-Two years of post bachelor's degree work experience is recommended for applicants under 25 years of age.
 Attendance at a pre-admission workshop is required for this admission process to be completed.
 When attendance at the preadmission workshop is an extreme hardship for the applicant, special arrangements are made.